lucasgalleguillo/BeautifulSoup/README.md

 The news are going to have 3 items, the title, the image and the url of the page.

 ## Problematic
-This tool comes to solve a public inconvenience when having to look for news from different parts of the world on different pages, placing all that news on a single website
+This tool comes to solve a public inconvenience when having to look for news from different parts of the world on different pages, placing all that news on a single website.

 ## Installation and Set Up
 To install all the packages you will need run the followings commands in your terminal.